-The aim of the current study was to investigate trends in frailty and its relationship with mortality among older adults aged 64-84 years across a period of 21 years.
-Data from 1995 to 2016 were used from the Longitudinal Aging Study Amsterdam.
-A total of 7,742 observations of 2,874 respondents in the same age range (64-84 years) across six measurement waves were included.
-Frailty was measured with a 32-item frailty index, with a cut-point of ≥0.25 to indicate frailty.
+The aim of this study was to investigate trends in frailty and its relationship with mortality among older adults aged 64-84 years across a period of 21 years.
+We used data from 1995 to 2016 from the Longitudinal Aging Study Amsterdam.
+A total of 7,742 observations of 2,874 respondents in the same age range (64-84 years) across 6 measurement waves were included.
+Frailty was measured with a 32-item frailty index, with a cutpoint of ≥0.25 to indicate frailty.
 The outcome measure was 4-year mortality.
-Generalized Estimating Equation analyses showed that among older adults aged 64-84 years the 4-year mortality rate declined between 1995 and 2016, while the prevalence of frailty increased.
-Across all measurement waves, frailty was associated with 4-year mortality (Odds Ratio: 2.79, 95% Confidence Interval: 2.39, 3.26).
+Generalized estimating equation analyses showed that among older adults aged 64-84 years the 4-year mortality rate declined between 1995 and 2016, while the prevalence of frailty increased.
+Across all measurement waves, frailty was associated with 4-year mortality (odds ratio = 2.79, 95% confidence interval: 2.39, 3.26).
 There was no statistically significant interaction effect between frailty and time on 4-year mortality, indicating a stable association between frailty and mortality.
 In more recent generations of older adults, frailty prevalence rates were higher, while excess mortality rates of frailty remained the same.
-This is important information for health policy makers and clinical practice, as it shows that continued efforts are needed to reduce frailty and its negative health consequences.
+This is important information for health policy-makers and clinical practitioners, showing that continued efforts are needed to reduce frailty and its negative health consequences.